GamerIndiaOfficial/Age-Finder/README.md

 - Ensure to input the birth year as a four-digit integer (e.g., 1990, not '90').

 ### Author
-This script was created by GamerIndia
+This script was created by GamerIndia.
+Under MIT Licence.

-Feel free to adjust the contents of the README file as needed, including adding your name as the author and specifying the license you want to use.